 For many diabetes patients, diabetic neuropathy is something they deal with daily.
 Diabetic neuropathy symptoms can range from mild to serious, depending on the affected nerves.
-For some people, symptoms can include pain and numbness in the legs and feet which can at times become debilitating, making walking difficult.
+For some people, symptoms can include pain and numbness in the legs and feet, which can sometimes become debilitating, making walking difficult.

 However, the good news is that diabetic neuropathy can be managed.
-And one of the simplest ways you can slow the progress of diabetic neuropathy is by wearing diabetic socks.
+One of the simplest ways you can slow the progress of diabetic neuropathy is by wearing diabetic socks.

 What is diabetic neuropathy?